Azure/azure-sdk-for-go/sdk/keyvault/azkeys/README.md

 ### Update an existing key

 [`UpdateKey`](https://aka.ms/azsdk/go/keyvault-keys/docs#Client.UpdateKey)
-updates the properties of a key previously stored in the Key Vault.
+updates the properties of a key previously stored in the key vault.

 ```go
 import (